stefan22/apiMusic/readme.md

     + [artistinfo.js] artistinfo.js used to upload information to the page, once album information was collected.
     + [artistinfo.js] now it passes the artist info to artistalbum.js
     + [artistalbum.js] handles third request about album information, and brings it into the page along with artist info.
-    + [artistalbum.js] created a 'click for more' button inside popup, where i'll be showing more information about the
-    + [artistalbum.js] artist/album (like a popup inside a popup).
+    + [artistalbum.js] popup inside popup
-    + [artistalbum.js] 'click for more' shows atm 'highest playcount album'; which is sometimes is different than the top album.
+    + [artistalbum.js] 'click for more' shows atm 'highest playcount album'; which is sometimes different than top album.
     + [artistalbum.js] added 3 similar artists by genre.